Is It Loud Enough!!!

 This the best series on audio and acoustics for learning audio basics.)

 If this is not enough, you can do what I did.
-I went to my Local Church and brought in 2 Sound Level Meters.
+I went to my Baptist Church and brought 2 Sound Level Meters.
 One is an Audio Source meter and analyzer, the other unit is a Radio Shack SPL meter.
-(The Radio Shack meter is one of those gems that pro audio people know is a good product for the money and very accurate in it's operating range.
+(The Radio Shack meter is one of those gems that pro audio people know is a good product for the money and very accurate in itís operating range.
 But!
-They don't publicly admit it's quality because of the many other products that Radio Shack sells than end up in places that some Radio Shack executives I have meet agree that those products where not meant for such an applications.)
+They donít publicly admits itís quality because of the many other products that Radio Shack sells than end up in places that some Radio Shack executives agree that those products where not meant for such an applications.)
 Before going to church, the Audio Source meter was calibrated.
 At the church, the first thing I did was measure the back ground noise in the church before people arrived.
 The meter said 30dB.
 When the ceiling fans and accent lights are on, the room noise increased to 45dB.
-(For the Techs, we call this value NC, but we used the meters un-weighted.
+(For the Techs, we call this value NC, but we used the meters un-weighted or as RTAís.
 Therefore this was not a true NC value.
-However, it is a value and test that anyone with the RS meter can duplicate.)
+However, it is a value and test that anyone with the RS meter duplicate.)

 This is when things become interesting.
 Normally, during a church service, all ceiling fans and florescent accent lights are turned off.
-Under these conditions, we normally set sound levels to an average of about 62 to 69dB.
+Under these conditions, we normally set sound levels to an average of about 60 to 65dB.
 Sure enough, on Sunday morning, that was the average for the first 20 minutes of our ministers sermon.
-Since ceiling fan controls are next to me, I turn them on, one at a time.
+Since ceiling fan controls are next to me, I started to turn them on, one at a time.
 Within a few minutes, all five ceiling fans were on at a slow speed.
-A few minutes later, I turned on the accent lights.
+A few minutes, I turned on the accent lights.
 While turning on the fans and lights, I had to increase the average sound level at the mixer.
 When I check the meter, the new SPL level was now averaging around 70 to 73dB.

 What does this illustrate?
 Generally, it is accepted that good hearing in a church occurs when the signal is 25dB above the noise.
-You can do this if the noise is below 45dB or NC35.
-Signal being the person speaking, or the amplified voice and noise being the mechanical noises in the room and noises within the sound system. )
+Signal being the person speaking, or the amplified voice and noise being the noises in the room and noises within the sound system.
+(This also includes echoís and long reverb times.
+Many audio people do not take reverberation into their noise studies and often recommend expensive speakers systems that have excellent dispersion control at the sacrifice of sound quality.
+Then when the sound system is finished, the church is still not happy and a few years later, the sound system is replaced again and again and...)

 If the church is this noisy, then you have to fix the problems.
 You have to determine if the noise is mechanical or passive.
 Mechanical noises are generally from ceiling fans, all lights with transformers, air conditioning and heating systems, washrooms, nurseries, children playing in another parts of the church during service, street noise, airplanes, trains, office phones, digital watches with alarms and candy wrappers.
 Well, the candy and watch problem is rather touchy to deal with, but the other noise problems can be fixed.
 Typically.
 A church empty and all of the mechanical systems working at their maximum load, the sanctuary should have a rating of NC 35 or lower for good listening.
 When a church is full of people, the average noise will increase 5 to 7dB during a sermon and that is normal.

 There are many other variables to consider as well, and those are outlined in my book.
 Meanwhile, my test at the church was not over.
 After all of the noisy fans and lights were on for about 5 minutes, I started to turn them off, but the volume of the sound system was kept high.
-Sure enough, within 2 minutes, an usher and an elder of the church asked me to turn the sound system down.
+Sure enough, within 2 minutes, an usher and elder of the church asked me to turn the sound system down.
 Hurrah!
 I said to myself.
-Once again laypeople were speaking up and have come to my rescue.
+Once again Joe blow public has come to my rescue.
 I keep telling people to trust their hearing.
 Your hearing is way more accurate than any test instrument.
-All test equipment can do is translate what we hear into something you can see or quantify and nothing more.
-Once you can see a problem, you will better know how to solve the audio or acoustical problem.
+All test equipment can do is translate what we hear into something you can see and nothing more.
+Once you can see a problem, then you can use Laws of Physics and proven mathematical equations to solve the audio or acoustical problem.
 Trust your ears!

-The average listening level in a church should be 20 to 25dB above the noise of the room.
-It is that simple.
-Typically, if the church noise levels are under control, good listening levels are generally in the low to mid 60dB range.
-In some churches, the room noise is so low, that a PA system is not needed for speech for a room of about 500 to 800 people(this is typical in well behaved rooms.)
-If you have to always drive your sound system higher than 70dB as an average level for speech, chances are you have a noise problem that needed to be address.
+The average listening level in a church should be 25dB above the noise of the room.
+Typically, if the church noise levels are under control, good listening levels are generally in the low 60dB range.
+In some churches, the room noise is so low, that a PA system is not needed for speech or a good listening level of 55 to 60dB is OK, (but this is so rare.)
+If you have to always drive your sound system higher than 68dB, chances are you have a noise problem that needed to be address.

 One more thing.
 Since many church populations have a high number of people with hearing problems, background noise becomes a greater problem.
 Generally I use the following as a guideline.
-If more than 60% of the church members are over 60 years of ages, increase the signal to noise (S/N) ratio standard from 15dB to 25dB.
-You can only do this if all background noise is below 40dB.
+If more than 60% of the church members or over 60 years of ages, increase the signal to noise (S/N) ratio standard from 25dB to 30dB.
 This allows many older people with minor hearing losses to hear better without driving the sound system harder and offending others with average hearing abilities.
 If these people continue to complain, then they will need a personal hearing impaired system of some kind.

 For questions or comments, our e-mail address is - firstname.lastname@example.org